 Any investment in business is measured by its return.
 When businesses invest in a product or an initiative, they expect that the profits created by the investment will outweigh the cost of the investment.

 This fact is hardly lost on training program managers, who often have to work hard to make cases for their employee learning initiatives.
-We understand that presenting the value of employee development to executives can be difficult, which is why we wrote this post on training statistics that will help get leadership buy-in.
+We understand that presenting the value of employee development to executives can be difficult, which is why we wrote this post on investing in employees’ development that will help get leadership buy-in.

 Essentially, investing in employee training increases profits by lowering expenses, which happens in the form of benefits like reduced turnover or fewer fines due to incompliance.
 Training also helps to increase revenue, which comes in the form of accelerated sales growth and higher productivity.

-Although training can have a huge impact on turnover, that’s still only scratching the surface when we look at all the ways implementing an effective training program can benefit an organization.
+Although training can have a huge impact on turnover, that’s still only scratching the surface when we look at all the ways investing in employees through an effective training program can benefit an organization.

 Training can demonstrably increase profits through a strategic process that aims to: